A film by Maria Stoljar from ‘Talking with Painters’.

 Maria Stoljar from ‘Talking with Painters’ interviews Lucy Culliton at her home in Bibenluke, NSW.

-The Last Charge: A monumental sculpture by Harrie Fasher, in honour of the last charge of the Light Horse at the Battle of Beersheba on October 31, 1917.
+The Last Charge: A monumental steel sculpture by Harrie Fasher, in honour of the last charge a story about the Light Horse at the Battle of Beersheba on October 31,1917.

-The Sculpture was first exhibited in Sculpture by the Sea 2017
+The sculpture was first exhibited in Sydney at Sculpture by the Sea, Bondi, 2017

 Scott Bevan interviewing Guy Warren in his Leichardt studio, Sydney.

 Leading Australian landscape artist Idris Murphy in the film Two Thirds Sky – Artists in Desert Country.

 Two Thirds Sky reveals different ways of seeing the Australian desert.
 It follows the creative journeys of five contemporary artists – Indigenous and non-Indigenous – from blank canvas to finished painting.
 Each artist has a different relationship to the land they paint yet all are attempting to express their identity and sense of belonging through their work.